lanefu/clammy-ng/README.md

 ## getting started

 This repo is meant to be the ansible project directory.. or close to it plus documentation..
 Trying to leverage off-the-shelf roles when possible.
-Other roles will via the clammy collection
+Other roles will via the [clammy collection](https://github.com/lanefu/ansible-collection-clammy)

 ### environment setup

-there are better ways, but this way for now...  `.gitignore` has been preconfigured to hide the `.ansible` home directory and `venv` used in the example.
+there are better ways, but this way for now...  `.gitignore` has been preconfigured to use namedspace ansible home `~/.clammy-ng-ansible/` and `venv` used in the example.

 #### requirements